klawcodes/larq-api/README.md

 ##
 <br />
-if you want to add high quality image for your city, send to klawcodes@gmail.com with subject email "LARQ - (your city name)
+if you want to add high quality image for your city, send to klawcodes@gmail.com with subject email "LARQ - (your city name)"
 <br /><br />

 <h6>image credit to all person on the internet <3 tysm</h6>